donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/researcher.md

 1. Preserving the (digital) research data in their original form.
 2. Documenting conformity with the relevant laws and regulations pertaining to data acquisition.
 3. Annotating the data to increase its scientific usefulness.

 This protocol involves both required (8.2) and recommended (8.3) operating procedures.

 ### 8.2	Required

 #### 8.2.1	Initiation

-A _data acquisition collection_ (DAC) is initiated by the research administrator upon request by a researcher, typically following formal approval by the center director, or on the basis of criteria put forward by the center director (e.g., the Project Proposal Meeting at the DCCN; see Center Specific).
+A _Data Acquisition Collection_ (DAC) is initiated by the research administrator upon request by a researcher, typically following formal approval by the center director, or on the basis of criteria put forward by the center director (e.g., the Project Proposal Meeting at the DCCN; see Center Specific).
 The protocol for initiating a DAC is described in the _DI RDM Protocol for Research Administrators_.

 #### 8.2.2	General